samboy/MaraDNS/README.md

    with a lot of free time again.
 I am actively developing the new Lua-based `coLunacyDNS` nameserver based on my decades of experience writing DNS servers.
-The servers right now can allow one to quickly implement custom solutions where customized resolution of DNS names is needed.
+The servers right now can allow one to quickly implement personalized solutions where customized resolution of DNS names is needed.